Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?

 Typically, a text-to-SQL benchmark suite comprises a set of triples containing a\textit{ natural language} (NL) query, a \textit{golden query} in SQL, and a \textit{ground truth} ($V^n$) result~\cite{li2023bird}.
 During evaluation, system performance is measured by comparing the generated SQL to the golden query, and the resulting output ($\hat{V}^n$) to $V^n$.
 Overall accuracy is then computed by aggregating these comparisons across the benchmark suite using standard evaluation metrics, such as Exact Matching (EM), Execution Accuracy (EA), and Valid Efficiency Score (VES)~\cite{hong2025database-interfaces,zhu2024largelanguagemodelenhanced,luo2025state-of-the-art}.

-The major limitation of these metrics is their reliance on all-or-nothing correctness\footnote{The corresponding formulas are provided in the Appendix.
-And extended version of this work is available on arXiv: \href{https://arxiv.org/abs/2602.21480}{https://arxiv.org/abs/2602.21480}}.
+The major limitation of these metrics is their reliance on all-or-nothing correctness\footnote{The corresponding formulas are provided in the Appendix.}.
 In practice, however, a generated query may deviate from the expected result without being entirely invalid, provided that end users may still be able to determine its correctness through simple validation, for example, by detecting an additional column in the projected output.
 We summarize the possible outcomes of an SQL execution as follows:

 \circled{A} \textbf{Incorrect row count}: The result is invalid due to poor SQL translation, for example, mis-specified \texttt{WHERE} conditions or inappropriate join types (\texttt{INNER}, \texttt{LEFT}, etc.), leading to an incorrect number of rows.
 Such silent failures may remain unnoticed by the user, but always need a new translation and re-execution cycle to ensure correctness.